 Counting the omer each day can be a fun and creative thing you do each day with your family.
 My nephew likes to help me come up with ideas or write down each of the days.

 A few of the ideas listed above came from Land of Honey blog.
 I love her blog and she has a few more ideas for counting the omer!

 Ways of Celebrating Shavuot

 Just like with all the High Holidays, Shavuot is to be celebrated as a memorial.
 Shavuot is the celebration of the giving of the Law and the Holy Spirit, and there a few things we can do on this day to celebrate.

 Part of the Biblical celebration of Shavuot was bringing two loaves of bread to the priest as an offering before the Lord.
-Jesus is our forever High priest, and in our celebration of this feast day, we bake the two loaves in remembrance of this offering.
 One year, I baked a sourdough loaf and a braided challah loaf.
 My family and I spread compound butter on the loaves and they were delicious!

 Deuteronomy 16: 10: “And thou shalt keep the feast of weeks to the Lord thy God, accordingly as thy hand has power in as many things as the Lord thy God shall give thee.”

 Deuteronomy 16: 16 – 17: ” 16 Three times in a year shall all thy males appear before the Lord thy God in the place which the Lord shall choose in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: thou shalt not appear before the Lord thy God empty.
 17 Each one according to his ability, according to the blessing of the Lord thy God which he has given thee.”